 How estrogen can play a role.

 Beyond inflammation, your body's estrogen levels can have a major effect.
-"One of the factors that can cause endometriosis is an overproduction of estrogen or the overaccumulation of estrogen that the body cannot remove," says Nicole Rivera, D.C. and founder of Integrative Wellness Group.
+"One of the factors that can cause endometriosis is an overproduction of estrogen or the overaccumulation of estrogen that the body cannot remove2," says Nicole Rivera, D.C. and founder of Integrative Wellness Group.
 She recommends avoiding exposure to external estrogens from food.
 "Limiting animal products, including meat, poultry, and dairy can reduce the buildup of excess estrogen in the body," she says.
-(Brighten also thinks red meat should be avoided: Certain red meat may also prove problematic because of its potential to raise inflammation," she says.)
+(Brighten also thinks red meat should be avoided: Certain red meat may also prove problematic3 because of its potential to raise inflammation4," she says.)